“Oh the Pain!”

 The new Netflix series already has custom LEGO Lost in Space robots and ship constructed.
 With the second season in production, I believe it has plenty of material to work from.
 Certainly, the story differs from that of the original, which I think is for the better this time around.
 As for custom designers, there is that scope where just making the faceplate of the robot as pictured would be a small step into making this set possible.
 A Zachary Smith Minifigure, too would be good (even though I hated the character!).
 They were the R2-D2 and C-3PO of their day.

-For more SCI-FI themed LEGO, check out our review of the brand new Stranger Things LEGO Set.
+For more sci-fi themed LEGO, check out our review of the brand new Stranger Things LEGO Set.
+If you want to read more about projects that haven’t come to life, check out this article on LEGO Galactica.